-The constraint residual tolerance may be too tight to produce a consistent solution to the algebraic constraints at the beginning of simulation.
-You can try to increase the Constraint Residual Tolerance parameter value (that is, relax the tolerance) in the Solver Configuration block.
+The residual tolerance may be too tight to produce a consistent solution to the algebraic constraints at the beginning of simulation.
+You can try to increase the Consistency Tolerance parameter value (that is, relax the tolerance) in the Solver Configuration block.

 If the Simulation Diagnostics window has other, more specific, error messages, address them first and try rerunning the simulation.
 See also Troubleshooting Tips and Techniques.